+1 st Learning Goal: Upon completion of this lesson students will be able to understand and

+describe milk processing steps.

 The Homogenizer

-The milk is pumped into a homogenizer that breaks up the fat globules and makes them smaller.

-- Milk is forced through very small holes under great pressure. - This breaks the butterfat particles into tiny, uniform pieces. - A protein coat surrounds each butterfat piece.
-This keeps the butterfat from clumping back together. - This makes the milk have consistent flavor when bottled. - If milk were not homogenized, the cream would rise to the top.
-You would have the shake or stir the milk before drinking it.
+The milk is pumped into a homogenizer (Homogenized means the same all the way through) that breaks up the fat globules and makes them smaller.
+Milk is forced through very small holes under great pressure.
+This breaks the butterfat particles into tiny, uniform pieces.
+A protein coat surrounds each butterfat piece.
+This keeps the butterfat from clumping back together.
+This makes the milk have consistent flavor when bottled.
+If milk were not homogenized, the cream

+would rise to the top.
+You would have the

+shake or stir the milk before drinking it.

 Pasteurization

-- In 1865, a French scientist named Louis Pasteur discovered that heating liquids to high temperatures kills microorganisms. - Milk is pasteurized which kills bacteria that may be harmful to health. - Heating milk to 165 F for 15 seconds then quickly cooling it down to 35 F accomplishes this. - Pasteurization protects the purity and flavor of milk without influencing the nutrient value.
+In 1865, a French scientist named Louis Pasteur discovered that heating liquids to high temperatures kills microorganisms.
+Milk is pasteurized which kills bacteria that may be harmful to health.
+Heating milk to 165 F for 15 seconds then quickly cooling it down to 35 F accomplishes this.

+• Pasteurization protects the purity and flavor of milk without influencing the putrient

+value.

 Preparing Milk for You

-- Milk is always bottled in sterile containers that are fed down a conveyor belt to the filling station. - Containers (bottles or cartons, in some countries they even use plastic bags) are automatically filled with the proper amount of milk, sealed and capped. - Milk is stored in a refrigerated room that is kept at 36 degrees until it is ready to be transported to grocery stores or schools. - Refrigerated trucks are used to deliver bottled milk to its retail destination.
+Milk is always bottled in sterile containers that are fed down a conveyor belt to the filling station.
+Containers (bottles or cartons, in some countries they even use plastic bags) are automatically filled with the proper amount of milk, sealed and capped.

-- It takes only about two days from the time milk leaves the cow until it reaches the grocery store. - Still, some milk doesn't get bottled for drinking, instead it's set aside for further processing to make ice cream, cheese, yogurt, butter, or other dairy products.

-Milk is Safe

-- Milk is one of the safest food/drinks you can consume: - o Human hands never touch the milk. - The milk is tested to make sure it is fresh and clean. - Milk is always kept cold as it travels from the cow to dairy processing plant and finally to the store or school. - These steps are important to make sure that milk is always safe and fresh for us to drink.
+1 st Learning Goal: Upon completion of this lesson students will be able to understand and describe milk processing steps.
+Milk is stored in a refrigerated room that is kept at 36 degrees until it is ready to be transported to grocery stores or schools.
+Refrigerated trucks are used to deliver bottled milk to its retail destination.
+It takes only about two days from the time milk leaves the cow until it reaches the grocery store.
+Still, some milk doesn't get bottled for drinking, instead it's set aside for further processing to make ice cream, cheese, yogurt, butter, or other dairy products.
+Milk is one of the safest food/drinks you can consume: Human hands never touch the milk.
+The milk is tested to make sure it is fresh and clean.
+Milk is always kept cold as it travels from the cow to dairy processing plant and finally to the store or school.
+These steps are important to make sure that milk is always safe and fresh for us to drink.
+Learning Activity • Students should be provided with a "map" of how milk moves through the processing steps.
+Each step should have space below an image for students to label and take notes about the processing step.
+Assessment • Students should be asked questions similar to the following:

-Learning Activity

-• Adults should be provided with the option to take an informational handout that covers basics about the dairy, how to schedule tours, and animal science department contact information.

-Closure
+- Who tests the milk and takes samples?
+(The hauler and the lab) - What is pasteurization?
+(Rapid heating and cooling of milk to kill microorganisms) - What does Homogenized mean?
+(The same all the way through)